 Date Written: April 17, 2018

 We consider one-sided matching problems with costly information acquisition about preferences.
 As information is costly, agents are willing to acquire information only if it is relevant to their decision making.
-Hence, whether agents acquire information or not crucially depends on their beliefs about their choice set, i.e., the set of objects each agent can obtain by changing his report.
-In this paper, we fix the assignment rule to the random serial dictatorship, and study the efficiency of each disclosure policy of choice sets.
+Hence, whether agents acquire information crucially depends on their beliefs about their choice set (i.e., the set of objects each agent can obtain through some type reports).
+In this paper, we fix the assignment rule to be the random serial dictatorship, and study the efficiency of each disclosure policy of choice sets.
 With a stylized environment where only one object has an ex ante unobservable private-value component, we demonstrate that the full-disclosure policy, which perfectly discloses each agent's choice set, is typically inefficient, because it fails to internalize the positive externality of information acquisition.
-Then, we illustrate that obscuring the information about the best available fixed-valued objects, we can induce more efficient information acquisition.
+Then, we illustrate that by obscuring the information about the best available fixed-value objects, we can induce more efficient information acquisition.
 We also show that in the worst case, the loss of the full-disclosure policy relative to the optimal one is large.

 Keywords: One-sided matching, Information acquisition, Bayesian persuasion, Strategic experimentation